 Teach them how to watch for conduct that could lead to a hostile work environment.
 Communicate your harassment policy, and allow employees to ask questions.

 Third, when an employee reports harassment, address the complaint promptly.
-You need to conduct an unbiased investigation to determine whether unlawful harassment occurred.
+You need to conduct an unbiased investigation to determine whether harassment occurred under Florida law.

 If it happened, you need to take steps to resolve it and make sure it does not happen again.
 You may have to fire the harasser or take other steps designed to stop similar conduct in the future.